jmjustis/BasketballData/README.md

 #################
 #Business Question
 #How significant is the the first draft pick?
-  # does a first round pick player perform?
-  #How does a first round pick player perform against the last round pick?
-  #If you are a basketball team manager, is it worth it to spend extra?
 #################

 #I have to decide what columns I will want to need and what columns I do not.Then, create new dataframe called df.